Skip to primary navigation Skip to content Skip to footer

 Isle of Lewis – Photo: VisitScotland

 A short drive from here, you can visit the Calanais Standing Stones, a Neolithic monument predating even Stonehenge.
-If you are looking for unusual and interesting accommodation, check out the Gearrarran Blackhouse Village, a historic group of houses originally inhabited by crofters.
+If you are looking for unusual and interesting accommodation, check out the Gearrannan Blackhouse Village, a historic group of houses originally inhabited by crofters.

 Heading down to the Isle of Harris, you could seize the opportunity to get a bargain on some local products such as Harris Tweed.

 In Tarbert, you can also visit another new whisky business, the Isle of Harris Distillery.
-Nestled on a firth, the distillery’s outlook reminds of a cross between a cathedral and a traditional house.
+Nestled on a firth, the distillery’s outlook reminds one of a cross between a cathedral and a traditional house.
 The distillery is now very popular for its gin (which you can buy only from the Island), and the first spirit for whisky flowed here in December 2015.
-Tours are available and spectacular coastal views are surely on the menu.
+Tours are available, and spectacular coastal views are surely on the menu.

-Make sure you have time to visit the gorgeous Luskentyre Beach or one of the many historic sites on the island.
+Make sure you have time to visit the gorgeous Luskentyre Beach or one of the many historic sites on the Island.

 From Tarbert, you can take the ferry to the southern part of the Outer Hebrides, starting from North Uist.

-Gin lovers will be happy to find the North Uist Distillery Co., which produces Downpour Gin. and can only be purchased here.
+Gin lovers will be happy to find the North Uist Distillery Co., which produces Downpour Gin, and can only be purchased here.

 A tale of fairies: The Isle of Skye